5 Tips to Help You Get the Chicks You Want

 5. Know Your Store’s Shortcomings

-Assume that the staff members at your farm store could just as easily be stocking cereal at a supermarket as they are stocking chick and duckling grower.
+Assume that the staff members at your farm store could just as easily be stocking cereal at a supermarket as they are stocking chick and duck grower feed.
 If you’re lucky, your sales associate will readily admit to having limited knowledge when it comes to poultry.
-If you’re not so lucky, be polite as you thank your salesperson for inaccurate (or flagrantly incorrect) information, make your intended purchases, then let the store management know what transpired.
+If you’re not so lucky, be polite as you thank your salesperson for inaccurate (or flagrantly incorrect) information, make your intended purchases, and then let the store management know what transpired.

-This feedback is absolutely crucial, because it might very well help your fellow flock-keepers down the road.
-You don’t want to discover six months after your purchase that your assorted bantam chicks are Bobwhite Quail.
+This feedback is crucial because it might help your fellow flock-keepers down the road.
+You don’t want to discover six months after your purchase that your assorted bantam chicks are bobwhite quail.
 Why wish this on anyone else?
 Keeping a store informed and responsible for its poultry stock can prevent future mixups on the floor and in the barnyard.